miwashi-edu/fwk-app/README.md

 # fwk-app

-> When using `npm run build` on fwk-app, the variables
+> When you are using `npm run build` on fwk-app, the variables
 > are read and hardcoded into ./dist
 >
 > To deliver to different environments: